-Depending on the specifics of the incident and the victim's wishes, USF can implement protective measures and other accommodations to victims of sexual assault, dating violence, domestic violence, and stalking, regardless of whether the victim is a student or employee.
-The University maintains as confidential any such accommodations or protective measures provided to victims to the extent that maintaining confidentially does not impair our ability to provide these measures.
-This confidentially is provided to the extent permissible under local, state, and federal law.
-It is important to understand that our institution makes such accommodations if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to campus police or local law enforcement.
+Depending on the specifics of the incident and the victim's wishes,

+USF can implement protective measures and other accommodations to victims of sexual assault, dating violence, domestic violence, and stalking, regardless of whether the victim is a student or employee.
+The University maintains as confidential any such accommodations or protective measures provided to victims to the extent that maintaining confidentiality does not impair our ability to provide these measures.
+This confidentiality is provided to the extent permissible under local, state, and federal law.
+Accommodations are provided if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to campus police or local law enforcement.